You are currently viewing Refund of VAT on Bad Debts

 For the amount to be refunded to the taxpayer, the person can choose to either:

-1. Receive the refund in cash in which case the refund is remitted to their bank accounts or
+1. Receive the refund in cash, in which case the refund is remitted to their bank accounts or

-2. The amount to be credited in their ledger to pay future tax debts such as PAYE or personal income tax or corporate income tax.
+2. The amount to be credited in their ledger to pay future tax debts, such as PAYE or personal income tax or corporate income tax.

 Conclusion

-Since the VAT Act provides for refund of the VAT amount in bad debts, any taxpayer who is owed debts that are beyond three (3) years or whose customers or clients have become insolvent should apply for the refund of the VAT component provided the bad debts meets the conditions listed here.
+Since the VAT Act provides for a refund of the VAT amount in bad debts, any taxpayer who is owed debts that are beyond three (3) years or whose customers or clients have become insolvent should apply for the refund of the VAT component provided the bad debts meets the conditions listed here.